ReStartQ/txt-note-manager/README.md

 The exe file labeled setup is for installing it on your computer.
 The zip file labeled portable is a stand alone version of the app.

+Note: There is no auto update function implemented yet, so check back for future releases

 ## Credits

 - [electron-react-boilerplate](https://github.com/electron-react-boilerplate/electron-react-boilerplate)